-- Discussions with the BTC revealed that the committee has been quite active and have been instrumental in the development of the small grants manual and in the evaluation and vetting the applications for the small grants sub projects. - The effectiveness of the BTC has been constrained by the following: Inside muste industriant - Inadequate induction; - ${\odot}$ Limited joint planning meetings to come out with an agreed calendar of events; - ${\odot}$ Poor communication and information sharing that limits their participation in project activities effectively; and - Lack of peer persons to act as initiator of joint activities and remind others of their roles.

-• To make the BTC more effective, the project should come up with ways of addressing these constraints and especially involve the BTC in joint planning and regularly update the members on status of activities.
+- Discussions with the BTC revealed that the committee has been quite active and have been instrumental in the development of the small grants manual and in the evaluation and vetting the applications for the small grants sub projects. - The effectiveness of the BTC has been constrained by the following: - o Inadequate induction; - Limited joint planning meetings to come out with an agreed calendar of events; - Poor communication and information sharing that limits their participation in project activities effectively; and - Lack of peer persons to act as initiator of joint activities and remind others of their roles. - To make the BTC more effective, the project should come up with ways of addressing these constraints and especially involve the BTC in joint planning and regularly update the members on status of activities.